oliver-moran/reader/index.md

 ## Privacy and security

 Reader doesn't transmit any data about what you are reading away from your computer.
 The speech synthesis is performed locally in your browser.
-The add-on is deliberately inaccessible on [some domains](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/storage/sync) as well as in settings pages in your browser.
+The add-on is deliberately not allowed on [some domains](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/storage/sync) as well as on settings pages in your browser.

 Reader preferences are stored in your synced browser storage, which you can manage through Firefox and Chrome settings.